emacsmirror/clockodo/README.md

 Use `M-x customize-group RET clockodo` to see all customization options.

+As credentials provide the user email and the api token which is located under `my data`.

 ### Minor mode

 To enable the minor mode use `M-x clockodo-mode` this enables the background timer